wangshaonan/wangshaonan.github.io/_pages/about.md

   - /about.html
 ---

 I am now a postdoc researcher at the Neuroscience of Language Lab (NelLLab) at NYU working with Prof. Liina Pylkkänen.
-Meanwhile, I am an Associate Professor at the institute of Automation, Chinese Academy of Sciences, Beijing, China.
+Meanwhile, I am an Associate Professor at the Institute of Automation, Chinese Academy of Sciences, Beijing, China.
 In June 2018, I received my PhD degree from the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), supervised by Prof. Chengqing Zong.
-Prior to this, I received my BS degree from Northeastern University in June 2013.
+Before this, I received my BS degree from Northeastern University in June 2013.

 My research focuses on 1) combining insights of cognitive psychology to build better natural language understanding models.
-I am interested in: how to represent the meaning of language symbols, such as words phrases and sentences; How to make the language model learn as efficiently as people; How to evaluate the performance of a computational model; etc. 2) Applying computational linguistic methods in studying psycholinguistics and cognitive neuroscience researches.
+I am interested in how to represent the meaning of language symbols, such as words phrases, and sentences; How to make the language model learn as efficiently as people; How to evaluate the performance of a computational model; etc. 2) Applying computational linguistic methods in studying psycholinguistics and cognitive neuroscience researches.
 Currently, I use computational methods to study human language representation and sequence learning.
-I am interested in: how human represent and store semantic concepts; how human combine words to form more complex meaning of sentences; How can human learn and generalize from few examples; etc.
+I am interested in how humans represent and store semantic concepts; how humans combine words to form more complex meanings of sentences; How humans learn and generalize from few examples; etc.

 # Publications

+- Lin, Nan, Xiaohan Zhang, Xiuyi Wang, and **Shaonan Wang**.
+The organization of the semantic network as reflected by the neural correlates of six semantic dimensions.
+Brain and Language 250 (2024): 105388.

+- Amilleah Rodriguez, **Shaonan Wang**, Liina Pylkkanen.
+Do Language Models Compose Concepts the Way Humans Can?
+LREC-Coling 2024.
+Accepted.

+- Sun, Jingyuan, Mingxiao Li, Zijiao Chen, Yunhao Zhang, **Shaonan Wang**, and Marie-Francine Moens.
+Contrast, attend and diffuse to decode high-resolution images from brain activities.
+Advances in Neural Information Processing Systems 36 (2024).

+- Zhang, Yunhao, Chong Li, Xiaohan Zhang, Xinyi Dong, and Shaonan Wang.
+A Comprehensive Neural and Behavioral Task Taxonomy Method for Transfer Learning in NLP.
+In Findings of the Association for Computational Linguistics: IJCNLP-AACL 2023
+(Findings), pp. 233-241.
+2023.

+- Li Chong, Shaonan Wang, Yunhao Zhang, Jiajun Zhang, and Chengqing Zong.
+Interpreting and Exploiting Functional Specialization in Multi-Head Attention under Multi-task Learning.
+In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pp. 16460-16476.
+2023.

+- Lee, Soo-Hwan, and **Shaonan Wang**.
+Do language models know how to be polite?.
+Proceedings of the Society for Computation in Linguistics 6, no. 1 (2023): 375-378.

+- Li, Yupeng, Haorui He, **Shaonan Wang**, Francis CMLau, and Yunya Song."Improved target-specific stance detection on social media platforms by delving into conversation threads."
+IEEE Transactions on Computational Social Systems (2023).

+- **Shaonan Wang**, Yunhao Zhang, Shiwei Ting, Guangyao Zhang, Jiajun Zhang, Nan Lin, Chengqing Zong.
+A large dataset of semantic ratings and its computational extension.
+(2023).
+Scientific Data, 10(1), 106.

 - **Shaonan Wang**, Yunhao Zhang, Xiaohan Zhang, Jingyuan Sun, Nan Lin, Jiajun Zhang, Chengqing Zong.
 An fmri dataset for concept representation with semantic feature annotations.
 Scientific data.
 2022.